joepicks/dotfiles/README.md

 ## Neovim

-Configured as a minimalist IDE.

 **Features:**
 - Uses `:Lazy` for plugin management
 - Uses `:Mason` for LSP installation
+- DAP and DAP-UI for debugging with python set up
+- IRON REPL set up for python
+- Oil file tree
+- Bufferline for file tabs
+- Several mini.nvim packages
+- some colorschemes you can comment in and out to select
 - Spacebar as `<leader>` key
 - Line numbers enabled
 - Toggle comments
-- Bufferline for tabbed files
-- File tree sidebar
-- `:LspFormat` command for formatting